Recognition of same-sex unions in China

-China recognizes neither same-sex marriage nor civil unions.
-Since 1 October 2017, couples have been able to sign guardianship agreements offering partners some limited legal benefits, including decisions about medical and personal care, death and funeral, property management, and maintenance of rights and interests.
+China does not recognize same-sex marriage or civil unions.
+Since 1 October 2017, all adults have been able to enter into voluntary guardianship agreements with their chosen guardian, regardless of relationship status and sexual orientation.
+This system offers the designated guardian limited legal authority, including decisions about medical and personal care, death and funeral, property management.
+Some same-sex couples utilize this system to obtain limited legal protections; however, they may face obstacles, including outright refusal or the imposition of discriminatory requirements by local notary offices.
+Attempts to legalise same-sex marriage in 2020 were unsuccessful, but polling suggests that support for the legal recognition of same-sex marriage is rising in China.

-The same-sex partner of a Hong Kong resident is able to obtain a dependent visa.
+In Hong Kong, the same-sex partners of local residents are able to obtain dependent visas.
 Same-sex spouses of government employees also receive the same spousal benefits, which includes medical care and joint tax assessment, as heterosexual spouses.
-Hong Kong courts have also ruled in favor of equal treatment for same-sex couples in terms of inheritance and parental recognition after the breakdown of the relationship.
+Hong Kong courts have also ruled in favor of equal treatment for same-sex couples with regard to inheritance rights and parental recognition after the breakdown of the relationship.

 Immigration, tax and inheritance rights

 Beijing

 Beijing provides dependent residency status to the same-sex foreign partners of legal foreign residents.
 It is not clear whether this extends to the foreign partner of a local Chinese resident.
-In 2013, beginning on 1 July, foreign same-sex partners (including married couples) of current residents became eligible for residency status in Beijing under a "dependent resident status".
+On 1 July 2013, foreign same-sex partners (including married couples) of residents became eligible for a "dependent resident status".
 This law only applies to the municipality of Beijing.
 The key beneficiaries were expected to be white-collar foreign expats whose partners and spouses were able to accompany them and gain residency status in Beijing as a result of the law.